 Elon University is a leading university in undergraduate research, and the Religious Studies Department includes several nationally recognized experts in Undergraduate Research in Religious Studies.

 The Department encourages interested and committed students to conduct independent research with a faculty mentor, including Honors and Fellows projects for students.

 If you are interested in a particular topic, please see the interests of our faculty mentors below and contact the appropriate professor.

 I am happy to work with students interested in researching topics in South Asian religions (particularly Hinduism and Islam); gender and religion; religion, health, and healing (including in/fertility and assisted reproductive technologies); ritual and performance studies; and contemporary India (especially sexuality, women’s and gender issues).
 I am also interested in mentoring students who wish to undertake ethnographic research or who may want to conduct fieldwork with transnational/diaspora South Asian religious communities.

-I am happy to mentor students interested in a wide range of Jewish Studies areas, including rabbinic literature, Jewish philosophy, contemporary American Judaism, Jewish women’s/gender studies, and especially Jewish ethics and theology.
+I am happy to mentor students interested in a range of Jewish Studies areas, especially in connection with issues of ethics, theology, Jewish philosophy, contemporary American Judaism, or Jewish women’s/gender studies.

 I am willing to mentor students in the areas of New Testament literature; the construction of gender, sexuality, and family in early Christianity; ancient and medieval biblical interpretation (hermeneutics); feminist and queer approaches to the Bible; interpretation of the Bible in art; ancient and modern apocalyptic language and metaphor.